pflanze/functional-perl/README.md

 ## Installation

-For simplicity during development, instead of providing installer files, the bundled scripts modify the library load path to find the files locally.
-All modules are in the `lib/` directory, `use lib
+The bundled scripts modify the library load path to find the files locally, thus no installation is necessary.
+All modules are in the `lib/` directory, `use lib "path/to/functional-perl/lib";` is all that's needed.

-$path_to_lib` is all that's needed.
-(Just tell if you would like installer support.
-But probably, for CPAN release the project would generate multiple packages.
-Are you fine with installing each part separately even from the unified Git checkout or would you want one single "make install"?
-What's the best way to achieve this?)
+The normal `perl Makefile.PL; make test && make install` should work as well, but it hasn't been tested well and the repository is probably going to be split into or will produce several separate CPAN packages in the future, thus don't rely on installation working the way it is right now.

 ## Dependencies